 Brooks’ mother and sister, Sylvia and Blakeley Wilson, are well-known contemporary folk artists and have Wilson & Wilson Folk Art Co. in Eureka Springs, Arkansas.

-Locally, Brooks’ art can be found at The Sky Gallery at 1401 E. 11th St in Tulsa, OK and at Hummingbird Fine Craft at 317 S. Trenton in Tulsa, OK.
+Locally, Brooks’ art can be found at The Sky Gallery at 1401 E. 11th St in Tulsa, OK.